 At CVAC, public art is an extension of our mission to foster an appreciation of visual arts through education, exhibition, and community enrichment.
 The ‘Pantone of the Cuyahoga River’ mural reflects our core values by:

 This project is made possible through generous funding from ArtsNow’s ArtsForward grant.
-It will not only enhance the visual appeal of Downtown Cuyahoga Falls, but also serve as a symbol of local pride, creativity, and cultural enrichment.
+It will not only enhance the visual charm of Downtown Cuyahoga Falls, but also serve as a symbol of local pride, creativity, and cultural enrichment.
 The mural will be a photo-worthy attraction in Summit County and a lasting addition to the city’s public art portfolio.
 Installation of the mural is planned for the summer of 2025.

 CVAC received an overwhelming response from the artist community, with 21 applications submitted for consideration.
 The selection committee, comprised of Danielle Dieterich, Executive Director of CVAC; Kayla Billings, Programs Manager of CVAC; Kit Palencar, Exhibitions Manager & Faculty Member of CVAC; and Kayleigh Piper, Executive Director of the Downtown Cuyahoga Falls Partnership, carefully reviewed each submission.
 After an extensive evaluation process, Derek Brennan, a Cleveland-based artist, was selected to lead the project.